4.1. License Management¶

 Freely selectable name for the group scan.

 ASGARD will not send additional scans to the agents when the client limit is reached.
+Therefore you need to set a limit higher than the number of hosts you want to scan or enter

 After this time frame, no scan orders will be issued to the connected agents.